WICKED: FOR GOOD

 She creates a tornado in order to drop a house on Nessarose, killing her.
 This doesn't make a whole load of sense except as a necessary contrivance so as to shoehorn this story into that told in 'The Wizard of Oz'.
 Under this heading see also the fates of Boq, and of Prince Fiyero himself (the male characters really do come off badly).

 Once the tornado appears, Dorothy herself is now present in this story, albeit always offstage or in the background.
-Whilst this is fine and dandy up to a point, for those of us brought up on 'The Wizard of Oz' it's disconcerting to have Dorothy become a minor character or pawn in a larger narrative.
-To add insult to injury we can't now even say that she kills the Wicked Witch of the West.
+Whilst at first this gave me a bit of a thrill, I did eventually find it disconcerting to have Dorothy become a minor character or pawn in a larger narrative, especially since thanks to this film we can no longer say that Dorothy kills the Wicked Witch of the West.

-But putting these quibbles aside, whilst I'm not sure that the stage musical absolutely needed to be expanded to some five hours, the two films are very entertaining in their own right, which can't be a bad thing.
+Although I'm not sure that the stage musical absolutely needed to be expanded to some five hours, the two films taken together are entertaining, but there's no doubt that as a standalone film this sequel falls somewhat short.

-And it'll be fun to now rewatch 'The Wizard of Oz' with the new perspective provided by these films even though I'm not sure that everything fits smoothly together, no matter how clever the source novel, by Gregory Maguire.
+But it'll be interesting to rewatch 'The Wizard of Oz' with the new perspective provided by these films even though I'm not sure that everything fits smoothly together, no matter how clever the source novel, by Gregory Maguire.

 Comments